wavefrontHQ/wavefront-proxy/README.md

 [Wavefront](https://docs.wavefront.com/) is a high-performance streaming analytics platform for monitoring and optimizing your environment and applications.

-The [Wavefront Proxy](https://docs.wavefront.com/proxies.html) is a light-weight Java application that you send your metrics, histograms, and trace data to.
+The [Wavefront Proxy](https://docs.wavefront.com/proxies.html) is a light-weight Java application that you send your metrics, histograms, logs, and trace data to.
 It handles batching and transmission of your data to the Wavefront service in a secure, fast, and reliable manner.

 ## Requirements